 Backups are always considered as the safest way to assure your data being safe even when something wrong happens to your files.
 This rule also applies to sites no matters you are using what possible platforms, even a WordPress site too.
 Although, WordPress sites or blogs mostly run flawless, however it may come sometimes when the site stops to work properly due to some hacks by cyber attackers, human error, malfunctioning plugins, and many more.
 But, if you are practically ready with a backup, you don’t need to worry much about such broken or improperly working WordPress sites.

 Although, most of the hosting providers nowadays offer free scheduled backup solutions, and they are easiest too.
 In compare to these, manual backups takes a lot of time and even the users need to learn how to carry out the process.
 Still, manual backup offers you to backup your site in your own customized way, and you must give a try to backup WordPress site manually.
+There’s a good chance that the custom web design agency you’re working with is also offering backups so make sure to ask them first, before attempting to perform a manual backup.

-Important Note Creating backup of a WordPress site manually is very technical and risky as well.
+Creating backup of a WordPress site manually is very technical and risky as well.
 So, you should make sure you follow the instructions carefully and don’t delete anything accidentally because it may break your site.
 It’s recommended to create a dummy site and carry out the manual backup process with it to learn.
 This can easily save your live site against being affected.

 Prerequisites to backup WordPress sites manually